preethamrn/pokemondens/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # TODO
-- Add hover to show Pokemon functionality
-- Support list of Pokemon
+- Support list of Pokemon in a table
 - Fix all den positions
 - Add list of all pokemon to each den (from Serebii)
+- Show Pokemon icons (download sprites from Serebii)
 - Add deep links into Serebii
 - Add contact and credits links
 - Search for dens by Pokemon
 - Add other map elements (trees, items, nursery, watts trader, digging duo) + toggle map elements functionality
+- Draggable map (handleDrag can also update all the den location positions): https://vuejsexamples.com/a-vue-component-that-create-moveable-and-resizable/
+- Resize buttons on map (change the scale)
+- Scale map to browser width on page load (only once!)

+# DONE
+- Map with den markers positioning functionality
+- Add hover to show Pokemon functionality